-Abdominal aortic aneurysm screening
+🍑 Abdominal aortic aneurysm screening

 A one-time screening ultrasound for people at risk.
-The IN NETWORK plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist
+The There is no coinsurance, copayment, plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.